croot-git/codeReview/README.md

-This Project is for Code-Review
+This Project is for code-review

-We solve the challenges in "hackerrank.com" and update to here
+We solve "hackerrank.com" challenges and update here

 If you want to join us, Contact me anywhen!!